 Denied boarding at an intermediate point

 It can happen that you are denied boarding at an intermediate point of your journey.
-If for example you booked an Air France ticket Turin-Paris-London, you may be denied boarding for your Paris to London flight if the flight is perhaps overbooked.
+If for example you booked an Air France ticket Turin-Paris-London, you may be denied boarding in Paris for your second flight to London for whatever reason.

-In this case, you do have the right to ask for the reimbursement and to be brought back to your point of departure (Turin) at the earliest opportunity if your original travel plan is no longer relevant due to the denial of boarding.
+In this case, you do have the right to ask for the reimbursement and to be brought back to your point of departure (Turin) at the earliest opportunity if your original travel plan is no longer relevant due to being denied to board your flight.

-This could for example be the case if you have a business meeting in London which you have missed thanks to being denied boarding, making it rather pointless to continue the travel to London.
-Or if you have a short two-day weekend trip planned to London which would be reduced to only a few hours.
+This could for example be the case if you have a business meeting in London which you have missed thanks to being denied boarding, making it rather pointless to continue the trip to London at a later hour.
+Another example might be having a short two-day weekend trip planned to London, which would be reduced to only a few hours if the airline can only put you on a flight the next day.

 If you do however wish to continue your journey to the final destination, the airline must offer rerouting to your final destination under comparable circumstances “at the earliest opportunity”.